 We had traveled to Alaska in 2011 on a large ship and enjoyed following the well-trodden path of Alaskan ports.
-Stopping in Anchorage, Skagway, Juneau, and Ketchikan for our first time to 49th state was a great introduction.
+Stopping in Anchorage, Skagway, Ketchikan and seeing Glacier Bay for our first time to 49th state was a great introduction.

 Today, we will cover the benefits of cruising with a small ship and a detailed breakdown of what’s included in an UnCruise to what you can expect from day-to-day.